alvinwan/md2py/README.md

 Chapter 1 : Chikin Fly
 ```

-In total, there are three `h3`s in this document.
-However, only one `h3` is
+In total, there are 3 `h3`s in this document.
+However, only 1 `h3` is
-actually nested below the `h2` 'Chapter 1 : Chikin Fly'. `md2py` parses this
+actually nested within 'Chapter 1 : Chikin Fly' (accessible via `toc.h1.h2`).
-document correctly to bely this relationship.
+As a result, `toc.h1.h2.h3s` will only show one `h3`s.

 ```
 >>> list(toc.h1.h2.h3s)